Tape shows Donald Trump and Jeffrey Epstein discussing women at 1992 party

 Breaking News Emails

-The footage shows two wealthy men laughing and pointing as they appear to discuss young and beautiful women dancing at a party.
+The footage shows two wealthy men laughing and pointing as they appear to discuss young women dancing at a party.

 Today, one of the men is president of the United States.
 The other is in federal lockup awaiting a bail decision as he fights sex trafficking and conspiracy charges.